 However, business is a different thing.
 Even if each employee has a mobile device with unlimited calls and internet, there are limitations to mobile phones that SIP softphones overcome.

 - Each employee has a different number.
 It is difficult to integrate all these seamlessly into your IP PBX or office phone system and CRM.
 Softphones integrate with IP PBX and CRM.

 - If contact data is updated then all individual employees must update their contact list.
-With softphones your employees all access a centralized database of contacts and, importantly, relevant data of contacts such as purchase history, complaints and so on.
+With softphones, your employees all access a centralized database of contacts and, importantly, relevant data of contacts such as purchase history, complaints and so on.

 - There is no security or confidentiality of calls nor do you have centralized records, which is crucial for business.
 Softphones record calls and log data of calls received and sent.

-- Employees may use mobile softphones on their phones when out of office and be available should they choose to be so or set “presence” to off and yet receive push notification if someone is trying to get in touch with them.
+- Employees may use mobile softphones on their phones when out of the office and be available should they choose to be so or set “presence” to off and yet receive push notification if someone is trying to get in touch with them.

 - They can use the softphone dialer on the mobile and also on desktops, ensuring continuity.
 Efficiency increases.

 - You can convert a call into a conference call by inviting other employees to participate.
-If you opt for webRTC powered softphones then it permits you to exchange documents and mail or share video within video.
+If you opt for webRTC powered softphones then it permits you to exchange documents and mail or share video within a video.
 (Read more about WebRTC phones here).
 Your mobile phone may simply not have this feature.

-- Desk Phones have limitations – accessible only when you are in office.
+- Desk Phones have limitations – accessible only when you are in the office.
 On the other hand, SIP softphones on mobiles let employees carry their office and data with them wherever they go and access office records or be accessible at any time. (read about softphones vs deskphones here).